bifromqio/bifromq-docs/website/docs/06_plugin/2_auth_provider.md

 }

 message ClientInfo{
-  string trafficId = 1; // consistent with the trafficId in the Ok structure returned by the auth method string userId = 2; // consistent with the userId in the Ok structure returned by the auth method oneof client_type{
+  string tenantId = 1; // consistent with the tenantId in the Ok structure returned by the auth method string userId = 2; // consistent with the userId in the Ok structure returned by the auth method oneof client_type{
     SysClientInfo sysClientInfo = 3;